-Our Study is likely to be one of the two most painful Studies from Scripture we will look at.
-This is so because we will come face to face with the Issue of Love and whether or not Love is part of our character.
-This character trait unquestionably marks out the believer.
-Without that Love, its possession and its continuing development and enlarging there really is nothing in whatever we feel about ourselves, what we say, and what we do.
+The Study of Love from Scripture is one of the two most painful Studies from Scripture.
+This is because issues concerning Love affect our character.
+This character trait of having Love unquestionably marks out the believer.
+Without that Love, its possession and its continuing development and its increasing influence there really is nothing in whatever we feel about ourselves, what we say, and what we do.
 Without Love we are empty.

 We are therefore now dealing with biblical psychology.
-This means how God deals with weak people.
+This means we are studying how God deals with weak people.